Become a Referee

 - Love the game and no longer play.

-- Love the game and still want to play.
+- Love the game and still want to play (we encourage current players of all ages to become referees).

 ESFA is always looking for more referees as we have more matches than available referees.